imatary/webexeapi/testclient/readme.md

 ### Info on the Test Client's Code

 The test client was written in Microsoft Smallbasic, a little known scripting language.
 It is dated as heck, so that's why the client currently does not work with HTTPS.
 So, feel free to rewrite it in a language that works with HTTPS.
 Also, I will rewrite it in a better language soon, anyway.

+### How to Compile the Test Client

+Since the test client was written in Smallbasic, you will have to download Smallbasic from [here](http://www.microsoft.com/en-US/download/details.aspx?id=46392 "Smallbasic download on Microsoft's site.") and copy all the files in the `/testclient/smallbasiclibfolder` to `[Wherever 32-bit apps are installed]\Microsoft\Small Basic\lib`.
+If there are any conflicting files, replace them.
+Now, open Smallbasic.
+Click "open" and navigate to where you saved the `smallbasicsource` folder and open "webexe_testclient.sb".
+To compile it, click "Run".